commeta/fast_io/README.md

 ini_set('fast_io.buffer_size', 8192); // 8 KB
 ```

+#### Initialization

+Initialization of parameters in PHP occurs during server startup or script execution.
+In the provided code example, initialization of the "fast_io.buffer_size" parameter is done during the initialization of the fast_io module in PHP.

 ### Notes

 - Changing the buffer size during script execution can affect the performance of I/O operations performed after this change.